-The Board of Trustees provides effective governance of the organisation in:
+The Board of Trustees provides effective leadership and governance by:

-- articulating the organisation’s values, vision, mission and strategies
+- championing the organisation’s values, vision, mission and purpose

-- approving the strategic direction and strategic priorities for the organisation
+- confirming the strategic direction and strategic priorities

-- monitoring the performance of the Executive Director against agreed performance indicators
+- supporting the Executive Director and ensuring they are positioned to succeed against agreed performance indicators

-- monitoring the achievement of the strategic and business plans and annual budget outcomes
+- monitoring the achievement of the strategic and business plans, and monitoring the annual budget

 - ensuring all compliance obligations and functions are effectively discharged

-- ensuring all significant systems and procedures are in place for the organisation to run effectively and efficiently, and to meet all legal and contractual requirements
+- ensuring systems and procedures are in place for the organisation to run effectively and efficiently, and that they meet all legal and contractual requirements

-Arts Access Aotearoa is seeking two new board members.
-Formal governance experience is desirable but not essential.
-For the current vacancies, the board is seeking people with experience in either (or a combination) of the following:
+We are seeking two new board members with experience in either (or a combination) of the following:

 - health, justice or welfare administration